jmscslgroup/bagpy/README.md

 ## Requirements
 - Ubuntu 18.04 or later
+- Python 3.5 or higher. **Works best with Python 3.7.5**.
+Without versions, there are some dependency issues as how pip works has changed.
-- Python 3.5 or higher.
-Python 2.x support not available.
+- Python 2.x support not available.
 Python 3.x virtual environment is recommended for pip installation.
 - Works with Windows as well, how, I don't provide support for Windows.
 See my comment on an issue here: https://github.com/jmscslgroup/bagpy/issues/2#issuecomment-710095649